How To Check Blood Pressure – Are You Doing It Right?

 - Secure the blood pressure cuff around your upper arm if you are using a conventional monitor.
 For finger and wrist monitors, place the cuff around the appropriate body part.
 In terms of which arm to check blood pressure from, it is best to use your left arm if you are right handed and vice versa.
 The only caveat here is if your doctor has told you to use the other arm.

 - Turn on your machine and check your blood pressure!
 Be sure to remain completely still during the reading as any movement will adversely affect the measurement results.
 You are still allowed to breathe though :)

 - Then, wait several minutes before repeating the above steps and obtaining a new reading.
 It is best practice for you to take 2-3 readings within a 5-10 minute period and average the results to determine your blood pressure.

 Additional Tips – Make Sure You Are Doing These Too!

-- Utilize the user’s manual!
+- Utilize the user's manual!
 The steps above are general guidelines but the instruction manual will have specific rules to follow for your particular BP monitor.
-The company has spent lots of time and money researching how to use their monitor for the best results, so you might as well follow their advice!
+The company has spent lots of time and money researching how to use their monitor for the best results, so you should follow their advice!